Joshua Tree Short-Term Rental Regulations

 TL;DR

-Joshua Tree requires Short-Term Residential Rental Unit Permit ($885).
+Joshua Tree requires Short-Term Residential Rental Unit Permit ($885) with no primary-residence requirement.
 Combined tax rate is 7%.
 No annual day limit.

 Key Requirements at a Glance